mehrvarz/rtcchat/README.md

 2. the platform neutral web application archive:
 [https://github.com/mehrvarz/files/raw/master/rtcchat-webroot.zip](https://github.com/mehrvarz/files/raw/master/rtcchat-webroot.zip)

-Unzip both archives into the same new "rtcchat" folder.
+Unzip both archives into your new "rtcchat" folder.

 Create keys for WebSocket signaling over https (see below).
 Or run your executable with option: -secure=false

-This is how your rtcchat folder should look like:
+This is how your rtcchat folder should look:

 	rtcchat
 		webroot
 			index.html
 			rtcchat.js
+			adapter.js
+			bootstrap.min.css
 			...
 		keys
 			key.pem
 			cert.pem
 		rtcchat-darwin-amd64

-Now run the executable:
+Now you can run the executable:

 	./rtcchat{-os-platform} [-options]